tubbynl/spring-boot-3-workshop/README.md

-Spring 6 Workshop
+Spring Boot 3 Workshop
 =================

-This is a demo project for the Spring 6 Workshop.
+This is a demo project for the Spring Boot 3 (Spring Framework 6) Workshop.
 This is a simple Spring Boot 2 application with a REST API and a frontend.

 The application is a simple TODO list built with maven.